ErHaWeb/klaro_consent_manager/Documentation/Editor/Service/Index.rst

 Service
 =======

 A Klaro **service** contains all information on a specific area of application of the website that requires consent and is assigned to a :ref:`configuration <for-editors-configuration>`.
 Services are usually listed in the Consent Management Modal.
-However, there are also services that are only used in the context of contextual consent and do not appear in the modal.
+However, there are also services that are only used in the context of :ref:`contextual consent <for-editors-contextual-consent>` and do not appear in the modal.
 This section explains all the functions that can be selected in the context of these services in Klaro.

 It often happens that a service has to set :ref:`cookies <for-editors-cookie>` in the browser.
 These are recorded in the service configuration as dedicated inline records.